-The Ralph W. Steen Award is conferred at the Spring meeting for outstanding service to historical efforts in East Texas.
+The Ralph W. Steen Award is conferred at the Fall meeting for outstanding service to historical efforts in East Texas.

 The Lucille Terry Historic Preservation Award is also presented at the Spring meeting, and recognizes outstanding efforts to preserve historical landmarks in East Texas.

 The C.K.
 Chamberlain Award is conferred at the Association's Fall meeting to honor the best article appearing in the preceding volume of the East Texas Historical Journal.